 - Toon Lagoon

-This park is more targeted toward thrill seekers, for huge roller coasters and water rides will whip you through these worlds as you experience some of the most iconic films and characters of the last two decades.
+This park is more targeted toward thrill seekers.
+Huge roller coasters and water rides will whip you through these worlds as you experience some of the last two decades’ most iconic films and characters.

 What Rides are at Islands of Adventure?

-Are you looking for some thrill in your life?
-Islands of Adventure is the place for you.
-The best Islands of Adventure rides include the huge selection of roller coasters and experiences that will make your jaw drop — but there’s plenty for every level of thrill seeker from the tame to the extreme.
-The park features:
+Are you seeking some excitement in your life?
+Islands of Adventure is the perfect destination for you.
+The best Islands of Adventure rides include an impressive variety of roller coasters and attractions that will leave you in awe.
+There are options for every level of thrill-seeker, from mild to extreme.
+Here’s what the park will offer in 2025:

 - Caro-Seuss-el